ninchistudios/yolol/Chaga.md

 * Plumbing.
 The Momento suffers from single point of failure plumbing, with exposed wires everywhere.
 The Chaga is primarily ducted, with quad-redundant main duct buses and at least double redundant plumbing to essential components with no hidden plumbing.
 * Accessibility.
 The Momento appears to be auto-bolted, which makes accessing certain components very difficult.
 The Chaga is entirely manually bolted, and every key component can be easily accessed and maintained.
 * Resilience.
 Key flight components of the Momento are exposed and under-attached, making them easily damaged rendering the ship adrift.
-The Chaga houses key components in armoured enclosures and bolts the heck out of them.
+The Chaga houses key components in armoured enclosures and bolts the heck out of them, without compromising maintainability.
 * The Momento feels like a ship that was designed but never flown.
 The Chaga is being flown as my main ship during development, so any quality of life problems become apparent and can be fixed.
 * Programming.
 As a CA design, the YOLOL chips provided with the Momento are out of date.
 The Chaga includes:
   * Early Access compatible ISAN 2 Quad navigation with Velocity display